Trails & Maps

 View the Spion Kop Hiking Trail Map, developed by the volunteer community group WALK (Walk Around Lake Country).
 This trail system connects to the Pelmewash Multi-Use Path.

-Moderate Vernon Area Trails
+Moderate Greater Vernon Trails

 These trails have slight elevation gain, may have some short steep sections and uneven surfaces:

-3 Rocky Ridge Park Trail
+1 Rocky Ridge Park Trail

 MODERATE, 0.4 km